Run-summer/bimos_bmos_basketball/README.md

 # bimos_bmos_basketball
 This repository is intended for analyzing STATS Sport VU tracking data and developing the BIMOS (Ball Intercept and Movement for Off-ball Scoring) and BMOS (Ball Movement for Off-Ball Scoring) models for basketball analysis.
 For a comprehensive explanation of the BIMOS/BMOS models, please refer to [our paper on arXiv](https://arxiv.org/abs/2406.08749), which has been accepted for the 11th workshop on Machine Learning and Data Mining for Sports Analytics (MLSA 2024).

 **Note:** This repository is a work in progress.
-We will continue to update it with additional code for data visualization and further analysis.
+We will continue to update it with additional code for further analysis.

 ## Getting Started
 ### Data Preparation